21+ Vault

 Pyrus communis

 Classic, buttery, and heavy-producing.
-Easier to grow than apples — fewer pest problems.
+Easier to grow than apples, with fewer pest problems.
 Needs a pollinator like Anjou.

 Arbequina Olive